NEW! Follow Hot Topics and Stay Informed - Go Here!

 The mission of San Diego Unified is: All San Diego students will graduate with the skills, motivation, curiosity and resilience to succeed in their choice of college and career in order to lead and participate in the society of tomorrow.

 Vision 2020 (Quality Schools in Every Neighborhood) is a community-based school reform plan that "engages all parents, staff, students and community members".
 It outlines the 12 Indicators of a Quality Neighborhood School - does your school meet these criteria?
 Vision 2020 is being updated now and input is being gathered on the priorities the District should include in its next 10-year vision statement, Vision 2030.
-To comment on the priorities the District is considering, fill out the Vision 2030 Survey here!
+Ask your Principal for more details.

 SDUSD Reports and Data - You can access data by school or by cluster by selecting "District Reports" on the Research and Evaluation Department website.
 It compiles, processes, analyzes, and reports student, school, and district achievement, assessment, demographic, and other data.
 District "Fast Facts" are here.
-The table of demographics for 2013-2019 that shows the trend towards a decreasing number of GATE Cluster and Seminar students in District managed schools is here.
+The tables of demographics for 2014-2020 and for 2015-2021 that show the trend towards a decreasing number of GATE Cluster and Seminar students in District-managed schools are in our Downoads section found here.

 California School Dashboard - Now you can search on any school using the new California Department of Education Dashboard and call up reports describing how districts, schools (including charter schools and alternative schools), and student groups are performing across state and local measures.
 Note that GATE students are not broken out as a student group in these reports but CAG is now working with legislators to get that changed.
 State measures include chronic absenteeism, graduation rate, suspension rate, and academic (which includes performance in English language arts/literacy and mathematics).
 Future state measures will include performance on the new California Science Test (CAST).
 Local measures are reported by school districts, county offices of education, and charter schools based on data available only at the local level.
 These measures include clean and safe buildings, school climate, parent engagement, and access to a broad course of study.